mindis/snowplow.github.com/_posts/2014-02-xx-snowplow-javascript-tracker-0.14.0-released.md

 category: Releases
 ---

+_Alex writes: this is the first blog post - and code release - by Snowplow "springtern" Fred Blundun.
+Stay tuned for another blog post soon introducing Fred!_

 We are happy to announce the release of the [SnowPlow JavaScript Tracker version 0.14.0] [0140-release].

 In this release we have introduced some new tracking options and compressed our tracker for better load times.
 We have also updated our build process to use [Grunt] [grunt].